Also referred to as “knock knees,” knee valgus is a common misalignment characterised by the inward bending of the knees.

 Knee valgus caused by these deformities is not preventable and cannot be reversed, but there are several treatment options available that can help ease the discomfort associated with this condition.

 For the purposes of this article, our main focus is on another common cause of knee valgus that can be prevented and corrected: muscle imbalance due to poor posture.

 In this post, you’ll learn what knee valgus is, what causes it, and how knee valgus caused by poor posture can be fixed.

 What is Knee Valgus?

 Furthermore, flat feet or collapsed arches normally accompanies knee valgus.
-Some people may also have Tibia external rotation to compensate for the knock knees.
+Some people may also have tibia (shins) external rotation to compensate for the knock knees.

-There aren’t too many side-effects of having knee valgus, which I feel is one reason it took me so long to realise it was a problem.
-However, if you do have knee valgus it is something you will want to correct rather than ignore.
+There aren’t too many side-effects of having a mild case of knee valgus, however, if you do have knee valgus it is something you will want to correct it rather than ignore.